 The CMC works with leading universities to provide library placement positions for graduate-level library students.
 Professional Placement students work directly with our highly-regarded BC Head Librarian on cataloguing projects for our extensive library, one of the largest collections of Canadian musical scores in the world; our unique Digital Archive; and our Special Collection of rare manuscripts.

 Placement students gain invaluable professional library and archival experience and recommendations that assist them in obtaining professional positions upon graduation.

 The St. James Music Academy is the first el sistema program in Western Canada, providing free and enriched musical education to inner-city grade school students residing in or near to the Downtown Eastside of Vancouver.

-The CMC is proud to support the extraordinary work done by our Community Partner, the St. James Music Academy, by providing a university-level composition student each year to act as an assistant to, and to learn from, their faculty, in teaching improvisation, composition and general music classes as needed.
+The CMC is proud to support the extraordinary work done by St. James Music Academy by providing a university-level composition student each year to act as an assistant to, and to learn from, their faculty.
+The Teaching Intern participates in teaching improvisation, composition and general music classes as needed.

 Your gift provides a wide range of services and programming to composers, students, researchers, performers, conductors, educators, broadcasters, and everyone with a passion for music.
 The CMC is a registered charity with Canada Revenue Agency.